MeertenR/cardano-node/README.rst

 Haskell Language Server
 -----------------------

-When using Haskell Langague Server with Visual Studio Code, you may find that `HLINT annotations are ignored<https://github.com/haskell/haskell-language-server/issues/638>`.
+When using Haskell Language Server with Visual Studio Code, you may find that `HLINT annotations are ignored<https://github.com/haskell/haskell-language-server/issues/638>`.

 To work around this, you may run the script `./scripts/reconfigure-hlint.sh` to generate a `.hlint.yaml`